 Police Must Honor Your Protective Order

 Regardless of which court (in any state) issued a protective order, the police must enforce the terms of the order.
 This is true even if the order is different from what a Maryland judge in your county might have ordered.
-In a final protective order, a judge may order a law enforcement officer to use all reasonable and necessary force to enforce a temporary custody awarded in the order.
-Judges are required to order respondents to surrender any firearms in his/her possession and to not acquire any new firearms for the duration of the protective order.
+In a final protective order, a judge may order a law enforcement officer to use all reasonable and necessary force to enforce temporary custody awarded in the order.
+Judges are required to order respondents to surrender any firearms in their possession and to not acquire any new firearms for the duration of the protective order.

 Read the Law: U.S. Code, Title 18 § 2265

 If your abuser violates your protective order by coming to your home, school or work, contacting you or abusing you, call the police right away.